-Many of my peers agreed getting experience is desirable but some did express concerns about working along studying.
+Many of my peers agreed getting experience is desirable but some did express concerns about working alongside studying.
 “Does it not monopolise a lot of my time?”, “Would it not be more beneficial to focus on learning for the year and worry about practical experience after?”

 I tell them all the same thing, go for it!
 It’s undoubtedly the best classroom to learn in.
 Here are just some benefits of taking on a placement alongside work…..

 Sure, having the academic credentials under your belt is a fantastic way to kick start your career, but gaining practical experience is invaluable to employers.
 In PR being able to write creatively is key, this is something they don’t teach you in the classroom – practise, practise, practise..

 I know for sure that this helped me in my classes, understanding how the theory you are learning is applied in the workplace really helped me grasp many of the concepts, allowing for further study and delving deeper into the subject.

+As they say, ‘It’s not about what you know, it’s who you know.’
 PR is an incredibly sociable industry, so getting to know the ‘locals’ , especially media will put you in great stead post university.
 Good recommendations and word of mouth are a sure-fire way to get your name out there, and remembered.
 Who knows what opportunities may come your way as a result of someone advocating for you?